Docs

 Create Project

-When creating your OAuth client ID, select Web application and add the following:
+1. When creating your OAuth client ID, select Web application and fill in the fields properly.
+Add the following for Authorized JavaScript Origins and Authorized redirect URIs:

 • Authorized JavaScript Origins: